 Follow internationally accepted rules and conventions: use the international system of units (SI).

+Figures should be embedded in the text.
 For review purposes place appropriate captions beneath each illustration (not on the figure itself), not in a separate file.
 Captions must briefly describe the illustration and contain explanations of all symbols and abbreviations.
 List each caption at the end of the corresponding figure.

 Please submit tables as editable text and not as images.
 Number tables consecutively in accordance with their appearance in the text.
 Place footnotes to tables below the table body and indicate them with superscript lowercase letters.
 Avoid vertical rules.
 Be sparing in the use of tables and ensure that the data presented in tables do not duplicate results described elsewhere in the article.